commonquail/java-hashset-arraylist-contains-benchmark/README.md

 semantics of set containment, wondered if that could ever be a good tradeoff, and decided to use that as a case study.

+## Conclusion

+The outcome is wonderfully unsurprising:

+* Use `HashSet`; `HashSet::contains` is quite fast, wherefore `get` is quite fast.
+* `HashSet` outperforms `ArrayList` already at 4 elements.
+* `HashSet<String>` and `HashSet<Object>` are neck-and-neck, the former
+  slightly outperforming the latter.
+* For `HashSet<String>`, finding nothing is 20% to 25% faster than finding
+  something.
+* If the collection has only a single element, `ArrayList` greatly outperforms `HashSet`.
+If you care about only a specific element at a known position, direct access is unbeatable.
+However, in this case, if not constrained by the API, eliminating the collection wrapper altogether will be better in every way.

 ## Premise

 `contains` is a rarely useful operation, often better replaced by `get` and a